p0rtL6/Spicetify-Sleep-Timer/README.md

 # Spicetify-Sleep-Timer
 ---
-## A Spicetify extension that adds a sleep timer akin to the mobile versions
+## A Spicetify extension that adds a sleep timer
 ![Example](https://raw.githubusercontent.com/p0rtL6/Spicetify-Sleep-Timer/main/img/example.png)
 ### How to add
 ---